Bothy

 - 6km from Glasdrum Wood / Bonawe — about 1.8 hours at a steady walking pace.
 From Bonawe (north shore of Loch Etive), walk east along the rough vehicle track that follows the loch.

-- How many people does Cadderlie Bothy sleep?
+- How big is Cadderlie Bothy inside?

-- Is there water at Cadderlie Bothy?
+- Where do you get water at Cadderlie Bothy?

 - Burn 20m west, freshwater from the hillside — reliable